dennisshushack/BA_Thesis_PI/README.md

 # Files of Bachelor Thesis Dennis Shushack
 # Setup Pi

 This setup is all you need to get the PI up and running.
-In the subdirectories a more specific explaination is given, if the files should be run from source (python).
+In the subdirectories a more specific explaination is given on the installation steps.
 Can be ignored otherwise.

 As the monitor for system calls collects a large amount of data, I suggest having a server with at minimum 200gb of file storage available.